Chapman-John/Java-E-Commerce-Application/README.md

-# Java-Banking-Application
+# Java Banking Application

-start mysql
+This guide provides instructions to set up and run the Java Banking Application, including both the backend and frontend components.

+## Database Setup (MySQL)

+To start MySQL, use the following command:
-brew services start mysql
+`brew services start mysql`

-check if it is running
+To check if MySQL is running:

-brew services list
+`brew services list`

-end mysql
+To stop MySQL:

-brew services stop mysql
+`brew services stop mysql`

-backend
+## Backend Setup

+### Prerequisites
+Ensure you have Maven and Java installed on your system.

+### Build and Run the Backend
+1. Clean and build the project, skipping tests:
-mvn clean install -DskipTests
+   `mvn clean install -DskipTests`
-mvn spring-boot:run

-frontend
+2. Start the Spring Boot backend:
+   `mvn spring-boot:run`

+## Frontend Setup

+### Prerequisites
+Ensure you have Node.js and npm installed on your system.

+### Create and Configure the Frontend
+1. Create a new React application:
-npx create-react-app banking-frontend
+   `npx create-react-app banking-frontend`

+2. Install required dependencies:
-npm install react-router-dom tailwindcss @headlessui/react axios @mui/material @emotion/react @emotion/styled
+   `npm install react-router-dom tailwindcss @headlessui/react axios @mui/material @emotion/react @emotion/styled`

-npm start
+3. Start the React application:
+   `npm start`

+## Summary

+1. Start MySQL using the provided commands.
+2. Build and run the backend using Maven.
+3. Set up and run the frontend using React.

+With this guide, you'll have a fully functional banking application, powered by a Spring Boot backend and a React frontend.